bhall2001/flyballmanager-docs/docs/tournament/seedChart.md

 A critical document to any round-robin tournament is the seed chart.
 This document communicates the classifications, divisions and seeding order of teams entered in the tournament.

+Flyball Manager generates the tournament seed chart from the entries and entered divisions for the tournament.

 ![Tournament Seed Chart](/img/seed-chart-main.png)

 ## Seed chart overview